gaelccc/pyRTX/examples/README.txt

 sectors.
 This is done to avoid the segmentation fault that happens when ray tracing with too many rays

-- lro_test_w_classes.py
+- lro_srp_complete.py
-Show the capability of the object-oriented part of the code by computing the SRP on LRO based on the mission SPICE kernels
+Show the capability of the object-oriented part of the code by computing the SRP on LRO based on the mission SPICE kernels.